23 Sources

 Copy Link

-OpenAI is set to produce its first artificial intelligence chip in 2026, partnering with semiconductor giant Broadcom.
-This move aims to address the growing demand for computing power and reduce reliance on Nvidia.
+OpenAI is set to produce its own AI chips in collaboration with Broadcom, aiming to address the growing demand for computing power and reduce reliance on Nvidia.
+The custom-designed chips are expected to ship in 2026, marking a significant shift in OpenAI's hardware strategy.

 1